open/close all folders

-- Granddad goes to a funeral for a friend he never liked, the guy constantly insulted him, almost got him shot out of the sky in WWII, and was just a terrible person.
+- Granddad goes to a funeral for Moe Jackson, a friend whom he never really liked; the guy constantly insulted him, almost got him shot out of the sky in WWII, and was just a terrible person overall.

-- After both Granddad and Huey get the courage to be the better men and make amends, Granddad's friend (posthumously) sends a final disrespectful insult he disguised as something nice to him; and Huey tries to apologize for a fight he started with his friend, only to get rejected with a bloody nose.
+- After both Granddad and Huey get the courage to be the better men and make amends, Moe (posthumously) sends a final disrespectful insult that he disguised as something nice to him; and Huey tries to apologize for the fight he started with Cairo, only to get rejected with a headbutt that gives him a bloody nose.

-- The Bittersweet Ending, which highlights that Huey does have a friend he didn't consider, and implies that Granddad has actually forgiven Moe despite everything else, lessens the blow.
+- The Bittersweet Ending, which highlights that Huey still has Jazmine, his current best friend; and it implies that Granddad has actually forgiven Moe despite everything else, which lessens the blow.

-- Huey tries as hard as he can to get Jazmine out of her contract with Ed Wuncler, who is fiendishly profiting from a little girl's labor without rewarding her.
+- Huey tries as hard as he can to get Jazmine out of her contract with Ed Wuncler I, who is fiendishly profiting from a little girl's labor without rewarding her.

 - So many of the main characters are pushed into awkward and hopeless situations, what with Granddad trying to stop Ruckus's racist religion with Tom getting lulled into it, and Huey trying as hard as he can to save an innocent man from getting executed.
-The situation is so large that it makes Huey pray and cry until a sudden miracle saves everyone.
+The situation is so large that it makes Huey cry and pray until a sudden miracle saves everyone.